Our graduate students enjoy a wide variety of teaching and professional development opportunities.

 - Undergraduate writing specializations - The undergraduate program in Professional Writing and Technical Communication, co-directed by Janine Solberg, offers teaching opportunities for one graduate student each year.
 Faculty (and occasionally advanced graduate students) teach courses in the undergraduate Study and Practice of Writing specialization.

-- The Writing Center - Faculty also direct the University Writing Center which currently employs over 40 tutors and offers over 5,000 sessions a year.
+- The Writing Center - Faculty also direct the University Writing Center which offers writing support to UMass students faculty and staff.
+Currently, the Writing Center employs over 40 undergraduate and graduate tutors and conducts over 3,000 writing sessions a year.
 Anna Rita Napoleone is the current director.

 - Summer Symposium - The Peter Elbow Symposium provides opportunities for graduate students to connect with visiting scholars.